BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/login.md

 title: How to Connect to Cluster
 layout: default
 images: []
-tags: [Login, Setup, Configuration, Windows, Mac, Linux]
+tags: [Login, Setup, Configuration, Windows, Mac, Linux, New_User]
 description: How to log on to Spiedie from your personal cmoputer using various operating systems.
 ---